rocochallenge/rocochallenge.github.io/RoCo2026/docs/overview.md

 ## 📋 Evaluation Metrics
 **Metrics applied to both tracks:**

-• **Task Success Rate:** Percentage of successful full assemblies within time/step constraints.

-• **Assembly Time (Time-to-Completion):** Time required for successful assembly; exceeding timeout counts as failure.

-• **Partial Assembly Score:** Number of correctly assembled components in failed trials.

-• **Functional Validation Rate:** Ratio of assemblies passing functional tests (gear engagement and rotation).

-**For Onsite Track (HRC optional extensions, if desired for awards):**

-• **Intervention Latency:** Time from error occurrence to the robot’s alert/correction initiation.

-Collectively, these metrics evaluate both the effectiveness (task success and functional correctness) and efficiency (time and partial progress) of robotic assembly strategies.

----
+• **Task Success Rate:** Each trial is scored on a normalized scale between 0 and 1.

+– A score of 1.0 is assigned if the assembly is fully completed and the assembly order is correct.

+– For partially completed assemblies, the score is computed as the ratio of correctly assembled components to the total number of components (score = #assembled / #total).

+This metric jointly captures the effectiveness of robotic assembly strategies, accounting for both full and partial task completion while ensuring correct assembly sequencing.

 ## 📅 Time Schedule
 **Cadence:** Preparation → Public Release → Online Competition (Simulation track) → Onsite Finals (Onsite track)